Albert Ellis biography and theory

+Albert Ellis (September 27, 1913 – July 24, 2007) was an American psychologist and the developer of Rational Emotive Behavior Therapy, which became the basis for today’s cognitive behavioral therapy.
 Albert Ellis is one of the most influential and successful psychologists after Carl Rogers and Sigmund Freud.
 In fact, Psychology Today states that no other individual has had as much influence on modern psychotherapy as Ellis.
 Not even Freud.
+This article contains his biography, quotes and publications.

 Albert Ellis biography